TnTech-ECE/F25_Team2_AutomatedChessBoard/Reports/Conceptual_Design.md

 - Include functional flowcharts that capture the major sequential steps needed to achieve the desired functionalities.

 For all subsystems, formulate detailed "shall" statements.
 Ensure these statements are comprehensive enough so that an engineer who is unfamiliar with your project can design the subsystem based on your specifications.
 Assume the role of the customer in this context to provide clear and precise requirements.
+#### Processing Unit
+The Processing Unit will consist of a Raspberry Pi responsible for coordinating all high-level system operations.
+Its primary functions are fourfold.
+First, it will interpret incoming audio signals from the microphone using the Vosk speech recognition engine to convert spoken commands into recognizable text, while also supplying power to the microphone.
+Second, it will maintain the internal state of the chessboard and verify the legality of player moves using the Stockfish chess engine.
+Third, it will transmit validated and legal move commands to the Control Unit (Arduino) for conversion into motion control instructions.
+Lastly, the Raspberry Pi will send display data to the screen, providing the user with real-time visual feedback on system activity and game status.

+- Functions: Data Processing, Storage
+- Inputs: Microphone data, arduino data, battery voltage.
+- Outputs: Screen display, movement data (from stockfish/microphone).
+- Interfaces: Microphone data (analog), battery power.
+- Shall process commands from microphone.
+- Shall submit processed commands to control unit.
+- Shall print information to screen as a user interface.

+#### Control Unit
+The Control Unit will manage all motion control functions and serve as the intermediary between the Processing Unit and the mechanical subsystems.
+It will receive move instructions from the Raspberry Pi, interpret them into executable signals for the CoreXY motors, and transmit confirmation messages back to the Processing Unit.
+This will be achieved through the Arduino’s coordination of communication with stepper motor drivers housed within the Control Unit.
+The servo motor responsible for magnetic actuation will receive direct control signals from the Arduino to ensure precise vertical (Z-axis) movement.

+Functions:
+#### Core XY Unit
+The CoreXY Unit will execute all physical motion required to reposition chess pieces on the board.
+Upon receiving step and direction commands from the Control Unit, it will drive two stepper motors to manipulate belts and pulleys that move a magnetic carriage across the X and Y axes.
+A servo-driven magnet will function as the Z-axis actuator, enabling the magnet to raise and lower as needed.
+This mechanism minimizes magnetic interference with nearby pieces and prevents unintentional displacement during movement.
+#### Peripherals Unit
+The Peripherals Unit consists of the system’s input and output devices — the microphone and display screen.
+The microphone captures user voice commands, potentially supported by software-based noise filtering to improve accuracy and clarity.
+The display provides feedback to the player by showing system messages such as “Not a Legal Move” or “Pawn to A5”, as well as overall game status updates.
+Together, these peripherals form the user interface that enables intuitive interaction with the system.
+#### Power Unit
+The Power Unit supplies regulated electrical power to all other subsystems.
+It will consist of a battery-based power source designed to provide multiple voltage levels to meet the varying current and voltage requirements of each component.
+The 12V rail will supply power to the stepper motors and drivers, while the 5V rail will support the Raspberry Pi, Arduino, and other control and peripheral electronics.
+Proper power regulation and distribution are essential to ensure safe, stable, and efficient system operation.

 ## Ethical, Professional, and Standards Considerations